seuros/activerecord-postgis/README.md

-# Activerecord::Postgis
+# Activerecord::PostGIS

-Activerecord::Postgis is a Ruby gem that extends the PostgreSQL adapter in Active Record to support PostGIS spatial types and functions.
+Activerecord::PostGIS is a Ruby gem that extends the PostgreSQL adapter in Active Record to support PostGIS spatial types and functions.

 ## Description

 This gem enhances the functionality of the PostgreSQL adapter by adding support for PostGIS-specific data types.
-Unlike the PostGIS adapter gem, which provides a separate adapter, Activerecord::Postgis extends the existing PostgresqlAdapter with the correct types for working with spatial data in PostGIS.
+Unlike the PostGIS adapter gem, which provides a separate adapter, Activerecord::PostGIS extends the existing PostgresqlAdapter with the correct types for working with spatial data in PostGIS.

 ## Installation